PSHE

 Implementation

-• Weekly Use of myHappymind: Each week, we incorporate the myHappymind programme, which focuses on mental health and well-being.
+• myHappymind: During one assembly time a week, we incorporate the myHappymind programme, which focuses on mental health and well-being.
 Pupils engage with this resource to learn about emotional regulation and positive habits for mental health.
 After each session, students journal their thoughts and feelings, allowing them to reflect on their learning and emotional state.

-• Utilising Pol-Ed: To enhance teaching within PSHE, we utilise Pol-Ed resources, which provide comprehensive materials and support for delivering high-quality lessons.
+• Pol-Ed: To enhance teaching within PSHE, we utilise Pol-Ed resources, which provide comprehensive materials and support for delivering high-quality lessons.
 These resources help to facilitate engaging discussions and interactive learning experiences.
+More inforamtion about Pol-Ed - A positive force in education

 Impact